 Even though a federal tax lien may be subordinate to the lien of the security instrument being foreclosed, a federal tax lien is not cut off by the foreclosure unless there has been compliance with I.R.C. § 7425.
-Thus, where an unreleased subordinate federal tax lien has been filed or recorded more than 30 days prior to the date of the foreclosure sale, the examiner must determine either that the notice of lien has expired (I.R.C. § 6323) or that the Internal Revenue Service was notified in compliance with I.R.C. § 7425.
+Thus, where an unreleased subordinate federal tax lien has been filed or recorded more than 30 days prior to the date of the foreclosure sale, the examiner should determine either that the notice of lien has expired (I.R.C. § 6323) or that the Internal Revenue Service was notified in compliance with I.R.C. § 7425.
 If the examiner determines that this notice was given by mail, the examiner should confirm that the mailing complied with I.R.C. § 7502 and the applicable regulations, 26 C.F.R. § 301.7502-1.
 If notified, the Internal Revenue Service has the right to redeem foreclosed property for a period of 120 days after the date of sale.
-Id. § 7425(d).
-If the required notice is not given, any transfer remains subject to the federal tax lien.
+I.R.C. § 7425(d).
+If the required notice is not given any transfer remains subject to the federal tax lien.
 Id. § 7425(b)(1).
-In making the determination that the Internal Revenue Service was properly notified, the examiner may consider (a) a copy of the notice, (b) an affidavit of mailing, (c) recitals in the trustee's deed, and (d) a receipt from the United States Postal Service indicating that the notice was timely sent to the Internal Revenue Service or other evidence that the Service received timely notice.
-However, the Service is not bound by affidavits of mailing and recitals.
+In making the consider (a) a copy of the notice, (b) an affidavit of mailing, (c) recitals in the trustee's deed, and (d) a receipt from the United States Postal Service indicating that the notice was timely sent to the Internal Revenue Service or other evidence that the Service received timely notice.
+However, the Service is not bound by affidavits of mailing and recitals